 A drill press is an integral woodworking machine that can be used for a number of tasks.
-Of course, a drill press can be used for drilling, but it can also be fitted with a mortising attachment for drilling square holes, be used as a spindle sander and more.
+Of course, a drill press can be used for drilling, but it can also be fitted with a mortising attachment for drilling square holes, used as a spindle sander, and more.
 Learn woodworking tips for getting the most out of your drill press.

 01 of 05

 When your woodworking plans call for holes to be drilled in pieces of stock, you could certainly use a hand-operated power drill or cordless drill.
 However, if precision is a concern or if you have large-diameter holes to drill, you should consider using a drill press.
-The drill press has a much more sturdy motor than a hand-operated drill, and the quill and chuck are kept in alignment with the adjustable-height drill press table, which ensures that your holes will be vertically aligned as they are being drilled.
+The drill press has a much more sturdy motor than a hand-operated drill, and the quill and chuck are kept in alignment with the adjustable-height drill press table ensuring that your holes will be vertically aligned as they are being drilled.

 02 of 05